usnistgov/Intra-Vehicular-Networks/README.md

  ```

-##### I- 1-2-A-b : restart wlan1 and wlan2 to get their addresses from Pi1 access point and Pi2 access point respectively
+###### Restart wlan1 and wlan2 to get their addresses from Pi1 access point and Pi2 access point respectively

 ```
 sudo ifdown wlan1